Journal Publications & Conference Proceedings

 2. Rania Labib, Mark Clayton: Automated Computer Vision Recognition Based Method to Determine Glare Causing Patches on Reflective Façades.
 Submitted to the 2020 PLEA Conference, September 2020, Courna, Spain

-3. Rania Labib, Mark Clayton: The Negative Impact of Solar Reflections in Dense Urban areas: Literature Review and the Case Study of the Nasher Museum in Dallas, Texas.
+3. Rania Labib: The Negative Impact of Solar Reflections in Dense Urban areas: Literature Review and the Case Study of the Nasher Museum in Dallas, Texas.
 Preparing for submission to the Energy and Buildings journal

 4. Rania Labib: Using Python to Automate Both Complex Geometry Manipulation Tasks and Model Animation Paired with Daylight Simulations.
 The 2020 World Sustainable Built Environment conference (WSB), Gothenburg, Sweden. (upcoming conference presentation)